senorGPT/CTF_crackmes.one/RodrigoTeixeira - Roullete Simulator/RodrigoTeixeira - Roullete Simulator - Solution.md

          System.out.print("See rules?
 [Y]es/[N]o: ");
          String var2 = var1.nextLine();
          if (!var2.isEmpty() && var2.toLowerCase().charAt(0) == 'y') {
-            System.out.println("\nYou are not allowed to do the following:\n\n1 -> Decompile, alter the code, and recompiling a modified version of the code.\n2 -> Manipulating the system clock in any way ir order to obtain control over the initial RNG seed choice.\n3 -> Using debug RAM watch or any other way to extract the seed value from memory.\n4 -> Using automated tools to automaticly input to this program (exception: manually copy-pasting text).\n\nYou are allowed to do the following:\n\n1 -> Using betting strategies such as martingale or similar.\n2 -> Decompiling and analysing the code in any way.
+            System.out.println("\nYou are not allowed to do the following:\n\n1 -> Decompile, alter the code, and recompiling a modified version of the code.\n2 -> Manipulating the system clock in any way ir order to obtain control over the initial RNG seed choice.\n3 -> Using debug RAM watch or any other way to extract the seed value from memory.\n4 -> Using automated tools to  input to this program (exception: manually copy-pasting text).\n\nYou are allowed to do the following:\n\n1 -> Using betting strategies such as martingale or similar.\n2 -> Decompiling and analysing the code in any way.
 The code is not obfuscated.\nUsing the information that the program gives you at runtime in any way of you likings.");
          }

          int var3 = 100;